 Monday 14 December 2015

-Museum of Contemporary Art, Detroit (MOCAD) will present the United States premiere of Chloë Brown’s Dancing in the Boardroom (Turnin' My Heartbeat Up) video work and her large drawing From Alfred Street to Temple Street, Detroit.
-Dancing in the Boardroom uses the music and dance of Northern Soul to explore issues of class and hierarchy within the post-industrial landscape of Stoke-on-Trent in the United Kingdom, a city once known for the production of ceramics.
-Shot in the disused Spode ceramics factory, the video explores connections between the post-industrial cities of Stoke-on-Trent and Detroit, and asks what happens when the economic engines of a city slow down, but the people don’t?
+Museum of Contemporary Art, Detroit (MOCAD) will present the US premiere of Chloë Brown’s Dancing in the Boardroom (Turnin' My Heartbeat Up) video work and her large drawing From Alfred Street to Temple Street, Detroit.
+Dancing in the Boardroom uses the music and dance of Northern Soul to explore issues of class and hierarchy within the post-industrial landscape of Stoke-on-Trent in the UK, a city once known for the production of ceramics.
+Shot in the disused Spode ceramics factory, the video explores connections between the post-industrial cities of Stoke-on-Trent and Detroit, and asks what happens when the economic engines of a city slow down, but the people don’t.

 Northern Soul is a uniquely British genre that began as an underground club movement in the late 1960s.
-It arose out of the escapist desire of largely white working class young adults who worked all week in mundane jobs, often in factories such as Spode, but at the weekend, often travelling hundreds of miles to north of England venues, they danced until the break of dawn to raw, rare, emotional soul music produced in America’s industrial heartland.
-These records were often commercial failures when they were originally released in the United States, but those failures, and their resultant rarity, came to define Northern Soul.
+It arose out of the escapist desire of largely white, working-class young adults who worked all week in mundane jobs, often in factories such as Spode, but at the weekend often travelled hundreds of miles to north of England venues, where they danced until the break of dawn to raw, rare, emotional soul music produced in America’s industrial heartland.
+These records were often commercial failures when they were originally released in the US, but those failures, and their resultant rarity, came to define Northern Soul.

-The film aims to articulate an emotional response to post-industrial ruins such as those of the Spode factory and by bringing together seemingly unconnected things: people, places, music, and dance, it creates a friction that leads to new readings that have optimism, not despondency, at their core.
+The film aims to articulate an emotional response to post-industrial ruins, such as those of the Spode factory.
+By bringing together seemingly unconnected things (people, places, music, and dance) it creates a friction that leads to new readings that have optimism, not despondency, at their core.

 Chloë Brown is an artist and Senior Lecturer/Course Leader in Fine Art at Sheffield Hallam University, living in Sheffield, UK.
 She has an MA in Sculpture from Chelsea College of Art, London (1994), and a BA in Fine Art from the University of Reading (1987).
-Chloë Brown will give an artist talk on Saturday January 16, 2016,1 pm
+She will give an artist talk on Saturday January 16 2016 at 1pm.

 DEPE Space is supported by the John S. and James L. Knight Foundation, and the MOCAD Leadership Circle: Jennifer and David Fischer, Linda Dresner and Ed Levy, Marsha and Jeffrey Miro, Roz and Scott Jacobson, Danialle and Peter Karmanos, Sonia and Keith Pomeroy, Sandy Seligman and Gil Glassberg, and, Julie Reyes Taubman and Robert Taubman.

-This exhibition has been organized by the Museum of Contemporary Art Detroit and is curated by Amy Corle, Curator of Education and Public Engagement.
+This exhibition has been organised by the Museum of Contemporary Art Detroit and is curated by Amy Corle, Curator of Education and Public Engagement.